MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/extract-text-word-document.md

   - enduser
 ---

-# Read text from a Word document using VBScript
+# Extract text from a Word document using VBScript

 Although you can use optical character recognition (OCR) to extract text from Word documents, this approach can become complicated for multi-page documents that require scrolling.